 For Independent International Students

 Independent international students are those not coming to UW-Richland through the sponsorship of an organization, such as YFU or IREX.
-Students from outside the U.S. who want to attend UW-Richland can get more information from advisor Emery Sanchez or from the UW System web site.
+Students from outside the U.S. who want to attend UW-Richland can get more information from advisor Emery Wontor or from the UW System web site.

 - Follow the steps in the UW Colleges International Students Application Checklist